mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Airdrop**, **Build** (1)

 name:     Resonance Scythe
 text:     Your General has +1⚔️.
-Reactivate your General whenever they destroy a Stunned enemy.
+Reactivate your General whenever they destroy a **Stunned** enemy.

 name:     Rolling Snowstorm
-text:     At the start of your next 9 turns deal 6 damage to all enemies in a column starting with the far column on your opponents starting side.
+text:     At the start of your next 9 turns deal 6 damage to all enemies in a column starting with the far column on your opponent's starting side.

 name:     Shatter
 text:     Destroy a **Stunned** enemy minion.

 name:     Thicket Augur
-text:     **Intensify**: Summon 1 Treant with Provoke nearby.
+text:     **Intensify**: Summon 1 Treant with **Provoke** nearby.

 name:     Wild Warbird
 text:     **Ability** 1: Deal 2 damage to all enemies in this column.